-Kafka Streams is an open-source solution that you can integrate into your application to build and execute powerful stream processing functions.
-If you use Kafka for stream data transport, Kafka Streams can immediately add stream processing capabilities to your application without the burden of adding an entirely separate distributed processing cluster for another stream processing framework.
-Whether you have an IoT application, a monitoring function, a complex continuous query, or you are tracking inventory changes, Kafka Streams enables you to build your application with ease.
+The Streams API in Kafka is an open-source solution that you can integrate into your application to build and execute powerful stream processing functions.
+If you use Kafka for stream data transport, The streams API in Kafka can immediately add stream processing capabilities to your application without the burden of adding an entirely separate distributed processing cluster for another stream processing framework.
+Whether you have an IoT application, a monitoring function, a complex continuous query, or you are tracking inventory changes, The streams API in Kafka enables you to build your application with ease.

-Kafka Streams is included with the Apache Kafka release v 0.10 as well as the Confluent Platform v3.0.Download Confluent Platform
+The streams API in Kafka is included with the Apache Kafka release v 0.10 as well as Confluent Enterprise v3.0.Download Confluent Platform

 The outcome?
 A lot of moving parts that need to be kept in synchronization with each other to make the application work.

 Continuous transformations modify or aggregate the data in a stream.
 These humble but critical processes are low level services that prepare data for real-time analysis.
-Their small scale is well-suited to a lightweight solution like Kafka Streams, which supports both stateful and stateless processing.
+Their small scale is well-suited to a lightweight solution like the Streams API in Kafka, which supports both stateful and stateless processing.

 The endless search for potentially meaningful anomalies in organizational data is moving into a real-time environment.
-If data pipelines exist, implementing event-triggered processes against them using Kafka Streams is a simple extension of the streaming infrastructure Kafka already provides.
+If data pipelines exist, implementing event-triggered processes against them using the Streams API in Kafka is a simple extension of the streaming infrastructure Kafka already provides.